 Many escorts specifically refuse clients who are under the influence.
-This might happen for a variety of reasons - legal concerns, safety, personal preferences, difficulties connecting or communicating, to name a few.
+This might happen for a variety of reasons - legal concerns, safety, personal preferences, and difficulties connecting or communicating, to name a few.
 If someone turns you down, it doesn't necessarily mean they're judging you for your drug use.

-You've mentioned that some workers use the code word 'party' on their advertisements, which can sometimes be a reference to tolerating or participating in drug use.
+You've mentioned that some workers use the code word 'party' in their advertisements, which can sometimes be a reference to tolerating or participating in drug use.
 But the types of substances considered acceptable are quite specific.
-I can't assume what kinds of 'party' drugs might be considered okay, because it depends on where in the world you're from.
+I can't assume what kinds of 'party' drugs might be considered okay because it depends on where in the world you're from.
 But I would venture that the two you mention, ketamine and GHB, might not be the kind of stuff one would expect when accepting a 'party' booking.

 In a perfect world, you'd simply contact your escort and ask beforehand...but since these substances are banned, it's hard to talk openly about which drugs might be acceptable and which aren't.
 And since you can't have the conversation, it's difficult to safely and honestly negotiate this kind of scenario.